Welcome to today's edition of the Rush 24-7 podcast.

 You know, I've always said that if we want to bring down our enemies, export liberalism.

-Yes, they have uh China, Chinese government introducing a five percent tax on disposable wooden chopsticks in a bid to preserve its forests.
+China, Chinese government introducing a 5% tax on disposable wooden chopsticks in a bid to preserve its forests.

-It produces about forty-five billion pairs of chopsticks a year, consuming millions of birch, poplar, and bamboo trees.
+It produces about 45 billion pairs of chopsticks a year, consuming millions of birch, poplar, and bamboo trees.

-The uh the move uh came as China said it would raise some consumption taxes next month and a bid to help the environment and narrow the gap between the rich and poor.
+The move came as China said it would raise some consumption taxes next month in a bid to help the environment and narrow the gap between the rich and poor.

 They have taxes on yachts in China.